pzb/documents/docs/BR.md

 Effective 1 August 2013, OCSP responders for CAs which are not Technically Constrained in line with Section 7.1.5 MUST NOT respond with a "good" status for such certificates.

 ### 4.9.11 Other forms of revocation advertisements available
-If the Subscriber Certificate is for a high-traffic FQDN, the CA MAY rely on stapling, in accordance with [RFC4366], to distribute its OCSP responses.
+If the Subscriber Certificate is for a high-traffic Domain Name, the CA MAY rely on stapling, in accordance with [RFC4366], to distribute its OCSP responses.
 In this case, the CA SHALL ensure that the Subscriber "staples" the OCSP response for the Certificate in its TLS handshake.
 The CA SHALL enforce this requirement on the Subscriber either contractually, through the Subscriber Agreement or Terms of Use, or by technical review measures implemented by the CA.

 ### 4.9.12 Special requirements re key compromise
 See Section 4.9.1.